UKPLab/acl2020-interactive-entity-linking/README.md

 2. Run `de.tudarmstadt.ukp.gleipnir.wwo.AppWwo`
 3. The corpus should be written to `linker/generated/wwo` and already be split
 4. Run `linker/gleipnir/converter/wwo.py` to generate the WWO knowledge base from the personography.
 It will be written to `linker/generated/wwo/personography.ttl`.

+## Knowledge base setup

+### Fuseki

+For WWO and 1641, we use fuseki as the knowledge base server.
+To setup, follow the following steps:

+1. Download Apache Jena and Fuseki 3.12.0 from the [project page](http://archive.apache.org/dist/jena/binaries/).
+The version is important.
+2. Build the search index by running `build_index.sh` in the `fuseki` folder.
+3. The knowledge base then can be started by running `run_fuseki.sh 1641` or `run_fuseki.sh wwo`

+## Generate datasets

+We precompute datasets and their features before experiments.
+Adjust which datasets you want to run.
+We cache requests to knowledge bases in order to make it feasible and not stress the endpoint too much.
+If you run the wrong KB with a dataset, remove the cache folder.
+Start the knowledge base as described in `Knowledge base setup`.
+Create datasets by running`linker/gleipnir/handcrafted.py`.

+## Running experiments

+### Evaluate Ranker

+In order to evaluate the different ranker on the full train/dev/test split, change the models and datasets you want to evaluate and run `linker/gleipnir/experiments/evaluate_ranking.py`.

+### Simulation

+Change the models and datasets you want to evaluate, then run `linker/gleipnir/experiments/simulation.py`.
+The results can be found under `linker/results/${TIMESTAMP}`.